mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   special0' @ Int $dNum $dEnum = special0_$sspecial0'
 ```

-GHC is really good at specializing if a polymorphic function defined and
+GHC is really good at specializing when a polymorphic function is defined and
 used in the same module.
 I could not really find a case where GHC would fail
 to specialize on its own, bravo!
 The specialized version of `special0'` is
-called `$w$sspecial0'` here and it works on `Int#` for maximal speed.
+called `$w$sspecial0'` here, and it works on `Int#` for maximal speed.

 What else do we see? `special0'` is compiled, but not dumped into the
 interface file.
-This means that if we use it from another module we should
+This means that if we use it from another module, we should
 get considerably worse performance compared to `special0`.

 Let's try: